sammy1404/UCL-analysis/README.md

-theres also a comprehensive report written on the given data which can be found in the repository called **Champions League analysis.pdf**
+theres also a comprehensive report written on the given data which can be found in the repository called **python project.pdf**

+this will give you a better understanding of the datasets used and also will allow you to check the graph outputs and provide an overall better understanding about the data being visualised here.